WYGM

 WYGM (740 AM) is a commercial radio station in Orlando, Florida, United States.
-It is owned by iHeartMedia and airs an all sports radio format.
+It is owned by iHeartMedia and airs a sports radio format.
 Programming is simulcast on FM translator station W245CL at 96.9 MHz in nearby Deltona, Florida, and uses its FM dial position in its moniker, "96.9 The Game."
 It is also heard on the HD2 channel of co-owned WJRR 101.1.

 WYGM has studios and offices in iHeart's Orlando facility in Maitland.
-It operates at the maximum AM power permitted by the Federal Communications Commission, 50,000 watts at all times, but because AM 740 is a clear-channel Canadian frequency, reserved for Class A CFZM in Toronto, WYGM must use a directional antenna.
+It operates at the maximum AM power permitted by the Federal Communications Commission, 50,000 watts at all times, but because AM 740 is a clear-channel Canadian frequency, reserved for Class A CFZM in Toronto, WYGM must use a directional antenna at night (to protect CFZM).
 By contrast, WYGM's translator operates at only 250 watts.
 WYGM's transmitter is off Tower Pine Drive in Winter Garden.

 Current programming

 WYGM is an affiliate of Fox Sports Radio, which is syndicated by Premiere Networks, a subsidiary of WYGM's parent company, iHeartMedia.
-On weekdays, the station features several local shows, beginning with the morning drive time program Open Mike hosted by Mike "The Bulldog" Bianchi, a sports columnist for the Orlando Sentinel.
-For a time, the show was simulcast on AM 930 WFXJ in Jacksonville.
+On weekdays, the station features several local shows, beginning with the morning drive time program Open Mike hosted by Mike "The Bulldog" Bianchi, a sports columnist for the Orlando Sentinel, and produced and co-hosted by Kelly "The Smooth Operator" Velez.
+For a time, the show was simulcast on WFXJ in Jacksonville.
 The simulcast ended in January 2021.

 A late morning show titled The Beat of Sports is hosted by Marc Daniels, the radio voice of the UCF Knights.
 Bianchi and Daniels join for an hour long crossover show from 8:30 a.m. to 9:30 a.m. called The Bridge.
 Then Daniels takes over until noon.
-Scott Harris is the producer for The Beat of Sports.
+Chris Vazquez is the producer/co-host for The Beat of Sports.

 Weekday afternoons feature The Herd with Colin Cowherd, followed by In The Zone with Brandon Kravitz.
 The Shot Doctor (Mike Josephs) was part of the show until his retirement in 2020.
-Michael Tozzi currently serves as producer/co-host to 'In The Zone' The remainder of the nighttime and overnight hours, as well as the weekends, feature Fox Sports Radio syndicated programming and brokered programming as well as ESPN Radio.
+Tyler Caron currently serves as producer/co-host to 'In The Zone' The remainder of the nighttime and overnight hours, as well as the weekends, feature Fox Sports Radio syndicated programming and brokered programming as well as ESPN Radio.

 WYGM is the flagship station for Orlando Magic basketball and the UCF Knights.
 It is also the Orlando radio affiliate for the Tampa Bay Buccaneers.

-The station also airs Orlando Solar Bears games exclusively online via the iHeart Radio feed.
-WYGM is also the home of Orlando City soccer, however, many games air on sister station WTKS-FM RealRadio 104.1 FM.
+The station also airs Orlando Solar Bears games exclusively online via the iHeartRadio feed.
+WYGM is also the home of Orlando City soccer, however, many games air on sister station WTKS-FM.